Harvest Home Fair is BAAAAck for 159th Year

 September 6th – 9th at Harvest Home Park in Cheviot Sponsored by the Kiwanis Club of Cheviot-Westwood

-There’s something for everyone at the “Biggest Little Fair in Ohio”.
-Children and adults alike will enjoy a full day of fun on carnival rides, trying their luck and skills at carnival games, taking in the animals, agriculture and horticulture; craft, art and trade exhibits, and of course all of that delicious Fair food!
+Every September, the Harvest Home Fair hosts a full weekend of fun, drawing guests from all over the tri-state to experience a true “Fair.”
+Children and adults alike enjoy the legendary parade through Cheviot, fun carnival rides, trying their luck and skills at games, taking in the animals, horse shows, agriculture and horticulture; craft, art and trade exhibits, and of course all of that delicious Fair food!
+There’s something for everyone at the ‘Biggest Little Fair in Ohio.’